lebigot/cpython/Doc/library/xml.etree.elementtree.rst

    .. method:: extend(subelements)

-      Appends *subelements* from a sequence object with zero or more elements.
+      Appends *subelements* from an iterable object with zero or more elements.
       Raises :exc:`TypeError` if a subelement is not an :class:`Element`.

       .. versionadded:: 3.2